 He has been a Master Gardener since 2003 and likes to try at least 3 unique and different veggies each year.

-He works as the organizations mascot and also answers to the name "Zucchini Guy".
+He works as the mascot for Up from the Earth and also answers to the name "Zucchini Guy".

 The Zucchini Guy brings joy and great gardening advise wherever he goes.

-Brenda Brenda works in education for the University of Nebraska Extension in Dakota County.
-She has been employed with the University for 17 years and provides educational outreach to low income and at risk families.
+Brenda works in education for the University of Nebraska Extension in Dakota County.
+She has been employed with the University for 21 years and provides educational outreach to low income and at risk families.

-For the past several years, Brenda coordinates the Voices For Food Project, which has collaborated with Up From the Earth to collect and distribute produce for families in need.
+Brenda is the project coordinator for the Voices for Food project which collaborates with Up From the Earth to collect and distribute produce to families in need.